…I’m guessing it’s probably not fun. But it could be. After all, meditative doesn’t have to equal boring.

 8. Runes

 Runes are an ancient Germanic tool of divination.
-If they call to you, try getting or making yourself a set.
+If they call to you, try getting a set or making your own.
 Draw one rune before your meditation practice.
 Contemplate its meaning and relevance in your life right now.
 Then close your eyes and bring a picture of the rune to mind.
 Continue to hold this image in your mind as you breathe consciously.
 This will help you absorb the rune’s power and wisdom while simultaneously blessing you with all the many benefits of meditation.
 As always, when you notice mind wandering, just bring it back.

 9. Tea